 |

-Ly-Duyen Tran, Manh-Duy Nguyen, Duc-Tien Dang-Nguyen, Silvan Heller, Florian Spiess, Jakub Lokoc, Ladislav Peska, Thao-Nhu Nguyen, Omar Shahbaz Khan, Aaron Duane, Bjorn Tor Jonsson, Luca Rossetto, An-Zi Yen, Ahmed Alateeq, Naushad Alam, Minh-Triet Tran, Graham Healy, Klaus Schoeffmann, Cathal Gurrin, Comparing Interactive Retrieval Approaches at the Lifelog Search Challenge 2021, IEEE Access, 2023.
+Ly-Duyen Tran, Manh-Duy Nguyen, Duc-Tien Dang-Nguyen, Silvan Heller, Florian Spiess, Jakub Lokoc, Ladislav Peska, Thao-Nhu Nguyen, Omar Shahbaz Khan, Aaron Duane, Bjorn Tor Jonsson, Luca Rossetto, An-Zi Yen, Ahmed Alateeq, Naushad Alam, Minh-Triet Tran, Graham Healy, Klaus Schoeffmann, Cathal Gurrin, Comparing Interactive Retrieval Approaches at the Lifelog Search Challenge 2021, IEEE Access, Vol. 11, 2023.
 (Journal Article)

 |